What is PeerBerry and will it provide safe, reliable and high returns? Read this review before you invest.

 PeerBerry’s only loan originator is Aventus Group, which facilitates all loans on the platform and cover all buybacks.

 Exposure to the East

 PeerBerry covers the lending market in Czech Republic, Latvia, Poland, Georgia, Ukraine and Kazakhstan.

 Investors are offered the opportunity to take advantage of an auto-investing robot.
 It’s easy so set up and ensures that your money is always working for you.
 PeerBerry investors can put as little as € 10 into each loan.

 High interest rate

-PeerBerry facilitates mainly consumer loans, which they offer as shares to investors at a generous 12 % interest rate.
+PeerBerry facilitates mainly consumer loans, which they offer as shares to investors at a generous 12 % (13 % for Ukrainian loans) interest rate.
 The fixed interest, combined with buyback, offers very little doubt about the real annual return rates.

 It’s not yet certain what the maximum loan term will be.
 Currently all loans on the platform are very short-term.
 I.E. 30 days or less.